RMN-20/mind-companion-ai/README.md

-# MindGuard – Agentic AI Mental Health Companion
+# Autonomous multi-modal AI system for real-time stress detection and adaptive mental wellness support

 MindGuard is an intelligent, adaptive AI system that monitors multi-modal stress signals and delivers personalized interventions using Emotion AI, Reinforcement Learning, and a memory-enabled agent framework.